PauloCanaveira/project/README.md

-# Calculation of the Enteric Fermentation Methane Emission Factor from Cows
+# Calculation of the Enteric Fermentation Methane Emission Factor of Cows

-This code calculates the daily enteric methane emission factor (kgCH<sub>4</sub>/cow/day) from cows using the method, equations and coeficients provided by the:
+This code calculates the daily enteric methane emission factor (kgCH<sub>4</sub>/cow/day) of cows using the method, equations and coeficients provided by the:
 - IPCC 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories
   - Volume 4 Agriculture, Forestry and Other Land Use
     - Chapter 10 Emissions from Livestock and Manure Management[^1]